-Sabrina explained her attitude about hope for the maintenance of music education in public school programs, saying that as the state funding changes, the school community in rural areas must also change.
-She also told about her ways to accomplish this:
+Sabrina explained her hopeful attitude for the maintenance of music education in public school programs, saying that as state funding changes, the school community in rural areas can also change:

-There [are] lots of community members that have musical talents, or they teach piano lessons, or they sing in the church choir that would be willing to come in and do short programs with you, with your students or just come in and talk about what, how they play or just come in and play for your students.
-Even if your budget doesn’t support a music teacher, it should be something that you still strive to work with the community to provide for your students.
+There [are] lots of community members who have musical talents, or they teach piano lessons, or they sing in the church choir who would be willing to come in and do short programs with…your students or just come in and talk about [their instruments] and play for your students.

-During focus group meetings, parents also discussed their feelings associated with the risk of losing music in their children’s education.
-Based on her experience as a mother and teacher, Therese said:
+During focus group meetings, parents also discussed their feelings about the risk of losing music in their children’s education.
+Based on her experience as a mother and teacher, Therese made several observations:

-Our society [lacks] social connection, and we’re trying to...bring emotional learning back into the schools. ...
-We have seen an increase violence ... bullying, and kids [committing] suicide at a very young age. … I think it’s all connected because … they’re not developing ... skills that they have. … Music shows emotion as a way to [communication on] how a child is feeling: … happy, or angry, or sad, or mad….
-It’s like they get in touch with their own feelings and being able to [self] express. … When they don’t know how to express they [will] find a way, and sometimes...it’s through violence, [or]...things that [could] be harmful to them.
+Our society [lacks] social connection, and we’re trying to...bring emotional learning back into the schools...We have seen an increase in violence [and]...bullying, and kids [committing] suicide at a very young age… I think it’s all connected because … they’re not developing...those skills that they have…Because music shows emotion.
+It’s a way to show how a child is feeling: … happy, or angry, or sad, or mad….
+It’s like they get in touch with their own feelings and are able to [self] express… When they don’t know how to express they [will] find a way, and sometimes...it’s through violence, [or]...things that [could] be harmful to them.
 So, without thinking, by removing music, [policy makers are] causing all these...social problems in our children.
-So let’s teach [the kids with talent or not] how to express themselves in a positive way through music.
+So let’s teach [the kids, whether talented or not] how to express themselves in a positive way through music.

-In a focus group meeting, the question about parents’ efforts to support the principals’ decision of keeping music education in the school program generated an exciting discussion, and for this single time, Newton, a reticent father, manifested:
+In a focus group meeting, the question about how parents support principals’ efforts to keep music education in the school program generated an exciting discussion.
+Newton, a father who usually sat quietly, offered:

-I think we just [have to] roll up our sleeves and participate [by] doing...if you don't want your children to miss the project.
-[Policy makers] don't cut...math, they don't...cut sports … [or] everything else.
+I think we just [have to] roll up our sleeves and participate [by] doing...if you don’t want your children to lose the project.
+[Policy makers] don’t cut...math, they don't...cut sports … [or] everything else.
 And music?
 Music suffers first, which I think is unfair because we’ve seen how [important music] is for the kids.

-When asking how to raise resources to support music education in their children’s school, Marc stated that he uses to involve local businesses as a supportive source.
-Alice told her experiences of baking and selling food for visitors and parents in the school.
-Bill exposed his aversion for fundraisers and explained:
+When parents were asked about raising funds to support music education in their children’s school, Marc replied that he tries to involve local businesses.
+Alice described her experience with a school bake sale.
+Bill, while expressing his aversion for fundraisers, added:

-Lots of types of fundraisers, but if the school needs the money to do it, we could raise the money.
-What we could do is being volunteers in the school to help with expenses.
-Whether, mine wouldn’t be teaching music, but some of us could help with music.
+…if the school needs the money to do it, we could raise the money.
+What we could do is be volunteers in the school to help with expenses…[my role] wouldn’t be teaching music, but some of us could help with music.
 We can be assistant teachers and parent volunteers, so the school can afford to keep good things in its curriculum.

-All of the parents demonstrated an interest in working to keep the practice of music in their child’s school.
-Olsen lamented the fact of a limited budget for providing resources and opportunities for enhanced education, and suggested:
+All of the parents demonstrated an interest in working to keep music practice in their child’s school.
+Olsen lamented the limited budget for enhanced education opportunities, and suggested: